phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 [^black-2012]: The Financing and Economics of Affordable Housing Development: Incentives and disincentives to private-sector participation

 [^hulchanski-1997]: The Economics of Rental Housing Supply and Rent Decontrol in Ontario, 1997

+[^brescia-2005]: Brescia, V. (2005).
+The Affordability of Housing in Ontario: Trends, Causes, Solutions (p.
+31, Rep.).
+[^brescia-2005-2]: "In real terms, construction costs do not appear to be any higher than they were in the late 1960s and early 1970s.", "Altogether, the data suggests that land costs are the dominant factor behind increasing housing costs."
+Brescia, V. (2005).
+The Affordability of Housing in Ontario: Trends, Causes, Solutions (p.
+18-19, Rep.).

+[^investopedia]: Abraham, S. (2017, February 08).
+[Rental Properties: 4 Ways to Value a Real Estate Property](http://www.investopedia.com/articles/mortgages-real-estate/11/how-to-value-real-estate-rental.asp).
+Retrieved September 08, 2017

+[^hswg-2001]: Affordable Rental Housing Supply: The Dynamics of the Market and Recommendations for Encouraging New Supply (p.
+9-12, Rep.).
+(2001, May).

+[^pomeroy-2001]: Pomeroy, S. (2001, October).
+Toward a Comprehensive Affordable Housing Strategy for Canada (p.
+15, Rep.).

 <!--